Deluze/deluze.github.io/docs/_posts/2025-11-17-injecting-custom-tnl-net-events.md

 TNL_IMPLEMENT_NETEVENT(CustomEvent, NetClassGroupGameMask,0);
 {% endhighlight %}

-Our `CustomEvent` still needs to be injected into the game's class link list.
+The `CustomEvent` still needs to be injected into the game's class link list.
 Our SDK's TNL linkage will cause a 2nd TNL "instance" to exist.
-One in our SDK's DLL and one in the game's binary.
+One in the SDK's DLL and one in the game's binary.
-AKA, there are now 2 class link lists, and we must make the game's class link list aware about ours.
+AKA, there are now 2 class link lists, and we must make the game's class link list aware about the new one.

-In our SDK, we have created a hook that hooks into the `NetClassRep::initialize` function.
+In the SDK, we have created a hook that hooks into the `NetClassRep::initialize` function.
 This ensures our custom NetEvents will be registered before they are initialized:

 {% highlight cpp %}